Table of Contents

-Polysaccharides produce a weak immunological response based on the T-cell-independent activation of B-cells.
-In order to ensure lasting immunity with the formation of IgG and immunological memory cells, vaccines have been developed which, by the coupling of polysaccharides to proteins, elicit T-cell-dependent B-cell activation (so-called conjugate vaccines).
-Conjugate vaccines are available against pneumococci (Prevenar®), group C meningococci, and Haemophilus influenzae type b (Hib).
+Polysaccharides produce a weak immunological response based on the T cell-independent activation of B cells.
+In order to ensure lasting immunity with the formation of immunoglobulin G (IgG) and immunological memory cells, vaccines have been developed which, by the coupling of polysaccharides to proteins, elicit T cell-dependent B cell activation (so-called conjugate vaccines).
+Conjugate vaccines are available against pneumococci (Prevenar®), group C meningococci, and H. influenzae type b (Hib).

 Because of the low immunogenic potency of many dead vaccines (e.g., toxoid vaccines), active enhancers (e.g., aluminum hydroxide) are added to the purified excitatory antigens which non-specifically enhance the immune response.
-This is essentially achieved by a locally induced inflammatory reaction, which leads to an increased migration of macrophages, T and B lymphocytes to the site of the pathogen application.
+This is essentially achieved by a locally-induced inflammatory reaction, which leads to an increased migration of macrophages, T and B lymphocytes to the site of the pathogen application.

 Attenuated (Live) Vaccines

 Live vaccines are attenuated pathogens in their pathogenic effect (virulence).
 Most live vaccine strains have been long known.
 Their pathogenicity loss is due to spontaneous mutations which have developed under the repeated passage of animal host organisms or suitable cell lines.

 |Mimic natural infection thus providing appropriate responses||Slight potential to revert back to virulent form|

 |Stimulate both humoral and cell-mediated responses||Often require refrigeration|

 |Typically generate long-term immunity with reduced need for booster immunization||Potential for spread from vaccinee|